Skip to content

 Financial Aid for Summer Programs

-To be eligible for federal aid for summer programs you must be enrolled in at least 6 credits.
-This can be a combination of education abroad and on-campus courses.
-You are eligible for summer aid only to the extent that you have not reached your annual aid limits during the previous fall and spring semesters and provided you meet all other eligibility requirements.
-If you borrow the maximum amount of student loans during the fall and spring semesters, you may be eligible for alternative loans, and additional Parent Plus loans.
+In addition to having a processed FAFSA on file, you must complete a CU Boulder summer aid application, available from the Office of Financial Aid.
+To be eligible for federal loans, you must be enrolled in at least 6 credits (this can be a combination of education abroad and on-campus courses).
+You are eligible for summer aid only to the extent that you've not reached your annual aid limits during the fall and spring semesters and provided you meet all other eligibility requirements.
+If you borrow the maximum amount of student loans during the fall and spring semesters, you may be eligible for alternative loans.

 How/When Financial Aid is applied